Becky Wall

 I believe in open communion, but I am not sure where I stand on open membership.
 Do we have the right to deny anyone membership in the church?
 Is our membership policy that we are drawing members into the church, or that we are welcoming members into Christ’s kingdom?
 Is it not up to them to grow and learn the full knowledge of what it is to become a Christian as they mature?
 And we are all at different levels of maturity.
 I know people in other denominations who believe closer to what I believe than some of the members of my own church, simply because of their maturity level.

 I like the statement, “Where the Scriptures speak, we speak; where the Scriptures are silent, we are silent,” but much of what we believe in the Bible is inferred, and not directly “spoken.”
 For instance, the issue of immersion.
 It is argued and has been argued for a thousand years whether or not the original language of the Bible means immersion when it speaks of baptism.
 We must, then, follow example and logic.
-The eunuch did not use the small amount of water from his canteen or a jar to sprinkle or pour and John the Baptist baptized in a large body of water--not somewhere in a synagogue or other building where all he had to do was sprinkle or pour.
+The eunuch did not use the small amount of water from his canteen or a jar to sprinkle or pour on him.
+John the Baptist baptized in a large body of water--not somewhere in a synagogue or other building where all he had to do was sprinkle or pour.
 The Bible does not tell us to meet on Sunday, either.
 We do that by the example of the apostles.
 The Bible does not speak to infant baptism--for or against.
 We assume that babies are not to be baptized because they cannot believe or repent.

 I have no problem with instruments in the church.
 We are to use our talents for the Lord.
 It is when we misuse those gifts God gave us that there is a problem.
 Besides, instruments were used throughout the Old Testament in worship services and at celebrations.
 I don’t believe God changed his mind and decided using musical instruments in worship was a sin for New Testament believers.
 But if a non-instrumental person believes it is a sin and he violates his own beliefs, then for him it is sin.
 That, too, is scriptural.